 - Implementing innovative, best-practice safety solutions

 - Reinventing urban road infrastructure with increased priorities for the safety of vulnerable road users

 - Using decision support systems and other evidence-based tools to support urban mobility safety policies

 - Promoting public transport as a less risky mode of smart urban mobility

 - Applying standards for testing and introducing autonomous vehicles

 - Taking bold steps to further reduce unsafe road user behavior (e.g., distracted driving, excessive speed and use of alcohol)

 “Urban mobility planners should look beyond the near term, collaborate in knowledge-sharing partnerships and prepare for future challenges by creating sustainable and scalable urban mobility safety solutions.", states Thomas Müller, Co-Founder at bee smart city.

 Register for the bee smart city solution database to explore best practice smart mobility solutions.
 The database features more than 500 solutions - across six smart city indicators - that have been implemented in 430+ cities and communities.

-Read more about urban mobility topics in the following articles:
+Read more about urban mobility problems and urban transport challenges and solutions in the following articles: